Propane vs. Natural Gas vs. Heating Oil: Niagara Home Heating Fuel Comparison

 Niagara Heating Oil Delivery Overview

-1,103,323 homes in Niagara heat their homes with heating oil.
+1,103,323 homes in Niagara heat their homes with fuel oil.
 This makes oil delivery essential, especially when Niagara temperatures drop as low as 22.4° F each winter.
 14.2% of Niagara residences are reliant on oil delivery each winter.

 7% of Niagara County Households Rely On Heating Oil Delivery Each Winter